Eurostar: Merger with Thalys

 In September 2020, the merger between Thalys and Eurostar International was confirmed, a year after Thalys announced its intention to merge with the cross-Channel provider subject to gaining European Commission clearance, to form "Green Speed".
 SNCF and SNCB already hold a controlling shareholding in Eurostar.
 In October 2021, it was announced that, following the completion of the merger, the Thalys brand would be discontinued, with all of the new operation's services to be operated under the Eurostar name but with each service's own liveries.

-Eurostar is also intending to merge with Thalys administratively, combining ticket sales in a single system.
+In October 2023, the Eurostar brand replaced Thalys, operating as one network and combining ticket sales in a single system.

+Corporate structure

+Eurostar was originally operated as a collaboration of three separate French, British and Belgian corporate entities.
+On 1 September 2010, Eurostar was incorporated as a single corporate entity, Eurostar International Limited (EIL), replacing the joint operation between EUKL, SNCF and SNCB/NMBS.
+EIL is ultimately owned by SNCF (55%), Caisse de dépôt et placement du Québec (CDPQ) (30%), Hermes Infrastructure (10%) and SNCB (5%).

-COVID-19 Impact
+Impact of COVID-19

 By January 2021, Eurostar ridership went down to less than 1% of pre-pandemic levels.
 The combined financial troubles and lack of ridership caused by the COVID-19 pandemic led to Eurostar seeking governmental assistance from Britain's Treasury and Department for Transport, even though Britain sold its 40% Eurostar holding in 2015.
 Eurostar's appeal included granting the company access to Bank of England-backed loans and a temporary reduction in track access charges for use of the UK's high-speed rail line.
 Despite being majority-owned by the French state railway, SNCF, Eurostar was thought to have already exhausted options for governmental assistance from Paris, but both the French transport minister and the UK Department for Transport confirmed they were working on further plans to maintain the service.

-In March 2020, Eurostar placed all of their Class 373 or E300 into storage due to reduced operations.
-As of January 2022 the sets recommenced testing on HS1, before returning to service on 21 February.
+By the end of 2022, Eurostar had debts of €964m, following French bailouts and commercial loans.
+Ridership levels returned to around 8 million in 2022, however this figure was still 3 million below 2019 levels.
+Since the COVID-19 pandemic, Eurostar has not served the Ashford International or Ebbsfleet International stations in the UK, or Calais Frethun in France, and has withdrawn its Disneyland Paris and Avignon services, as part of plans to focus on the most profitable routes.

 Mainline routes

 LGV Nord (France)

-LGV Nord is a French -long high-speed rail line that connects Paris to the Belgian border and the Channel Tunnel via Lille.
+The LGV Nord (Ligne à Grande Vitesse Nord, north high-speed line) is a 333 km French high-speed rail line that connects Paris with the HSL 1 at the Belgium–France border and the Channel Tunnel.
 It opened in 1993.

-Its extensions to Belgium and towards Paris, as well as connecting to the Channel Tunnel, have made LGV Nord a part of every Eurostar journey undertaken.
-A Belgian high-speed line, HSL 1, was added to the end of LGV Nord, at the Belgian border, in 1997.
-Of all French high-speed lines, LGV Nord sees the widest variety of high-speed rolling stock and is quite busy; a proposed cut-off bypassing Lille, which would reduce Eurostar journey times to Paris, is called LGV Picardie.
+Of all French high-speed lines, LGV Nord sees the widest variety of high-speed rolling stock and is quite busy; a proposed cut-off bypassing Lille, which would reduce Eurostar journey times between Paris and London, is called LGV Picardie.